ericnordelo/cross-chain-bridge-examples/README.md

 We are going to use two contracts to test the message delivery: a Greeter.sol and a Sender.sol.

 The Greeter's purpose is to store a message (string), and return it through a getter.
-This is the contract we are going to use to receive the message:
+This is the contract we are going to use to receive the message, changing the greeting message with cross-chain calls:

 ```ts
   contract Greeter {